 Monitor Bandwidth per User Mac Address on Dd-Wrt

-If you have a dd-wrt router like me and are perplexed by your unexpected bandwidth usage then this wiki should help you out.
-It will list your usage peak & non-peak by mac address.
+If you have a DD-WRT router like me and are perplexed by your unexpected bandwidth usage, then this wiki should help you out.
+We will show you how to see your usage peaks & non-peaks by MAC address.

-- 2I used /tmp instruction since I don't have any fancy jffs (whatever that is)Advertisement
+- 2I used the /tmp instruction since I don't have any fancy jffs (whatever that is).

 - 3I used putty.exe to telnet in on port 23 as root and my router password.

 - 4I don't know if this helps but you can also enter the crontab in the GUI under Administration > Management about halfway down the page in the "cron" section.
 I mention this because I would think changes here might persist after a reboot.
 This needs to be tested.
 Feel free to modify this wiki to add these results.Add the crontab entries to /tmp/cron.d by making a file and adding the entries given.

 - 5I ran all the commands manually to generate the usage.htm file the first time myself.

 - 7So don't reboot unless you have to.Since I am doing all this under the /tmp folder if I reboot the router all data will be lost.

 - 8If you do reboot, you will need to re-install by following these instructions again.